Follow the directions on the label or pack.

 - Store in a cool, dry place, away from direct heat and light.

 Never take more than the prescribed dose.
 If you suspect that you or someone else has taken an overdose of this medicine, go to the emergency room of your local hospital at once.
 Take the container with you, even if it is empty.

 If you are having surgery or any dental treatment, tell the person carrying out the treatment which medicines you are taking.

 Do not keep out-of-date or unwanted medicines.
 Ask your pharmacist about ways to dispose of medicines safely in your local area.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's FDA Label, Transderm Scop® scopolamine patch, extended release; Novartis Consumer Health Inc. DailyMed, National Institutes of Health, U.S. National Library of Medicines.
-Dated December 2014.
+Manufacturer's FDA Label, Transderm Scop® scopolamine patch, extended release; GlaxoSmithKline Consumer Healthcare Holdings (US) LLC, DailyMed, National Institutes of Health, U.S. National Library of Medicines.
+Dated November 2021.